SUGGESTED PROPOSAL TOPICS

-While you are welcome to submit a proposal in a topic of your choice, CHA is particularly interested in Innovative Ideas that address issues such as:
+While you are welcome to submit a proposal in a topic of your choice, CHA is particularly interested in Innovative Ideas that address specific ways we, as a ministry, demonstrate Catholic social teachings in action around important issues such as:

 For Assembly programming, CHA plans to utilize a variety of shorter presentation formats, which may include traditional, TED-style talk or PechaKucha* models.
 If your presentation is selected, CHA will contact you with specifics.